jiarongtsai/github-repository-list/README.md

 3. Handle UI Stack(Error, Empty, and Loading) with **custom hooks**.

 ### Feature Improvement
-- Split the data-fetching function into reusable hooks.
+1. Split the data-fetching function into reusable hooks.
+2. Re-thinking the method to implement infinity scroll.
+(Easy to re-fetching with the same condition currently.)

 ## Install